 This program prepares candidates to teach children and conduct educational assessments for K-12.
-Credential courses and fieldwork experiences are aligned with the California Commission on Teacher Credentialing (CCTC) Teacher Performance Expectations and reflect current research in education and best practices.
+Credential courses and fieldwork experiences are aligned with the California Commission on Teacher Credentialing (CTC) Teacher Performance Expectations and reflect current research in education and best practices.
 In addition to Preliminary Education Specialist, Moderate/Severe Credential alternative emphasis areas available for the degree program include:

 Applicants must complete the formal application process and all required documents, which include: